 6. Low-range transfer case

 Unlike the Gloster, the Majestor comes equipped with a low-range transfer case.
-This allows the SUV to better manage steep climbs, rocky surfaces and slow-speed off-road driving by delivering torque more effectively to the wheels.
+According to the company, this setup is designed to help the SUV better manage steep climbs, rocky surfaces and low-speed off-road driving.
 MG claims that the Majestor has a maximum water-wading capacity of up to 810mm.

 7. Crawl mode (M-Crawl)